smeijer/unimported/README.md

 ## CI Usage

-You can drop in npx unresolved into your CI.
-It will fail if it finds any unimported files that are not explicitly set up in the unresolved config file.
+You can drop in `npx unimported` into your CI.
+It will fail if it finds any unimported files that are not explicitly set up in the `unimported` config file.

 ### Cache